 As someone who lives in Southern California, I’m super passionate about saving the ocean and sea creatures.
 When we passed the plastic straw ban, I was thrilled!
 Even though, to some, it felt silly and small, I saw it for what it was —an opportunity to make a small difference.

-One of my healthy must-haves for COVID-19 is this reusable one-click straw.
+One of my quarantine must-haves is this reusable one-click straw.
 Although I’m not headed to any restaurants lately, I do pick-up coffee orders (iced, of course) and it’s great to know that I’m being sustainable, even during a pandemic.

 What I love about the WonderSip straw, in particular, is the easy-open feature.
 While other straws claim to be washable and simple, this one actually opens allowing you to clean the interior fully (which in the time of germ-prevention is HUGE!)